Welcome

 • Courts interpret 'sufficient interest' flexibly, considering the merits and public interest.

-• Pressure groups may have standing in certain public interest cases (ex p World Development Movement).
+• Pressure groups may have standing in certain public interest cases (ex p World Development Movement), guided by factors including importance of the issue, seriousness of the alleged illegality, absence of other challengers, and the claimant’s specialist knowledge and genuine concern.

 • For claims under the HRA 1998, the stricter 'victim' test applies (s.7 HRA 1998).

-• A 'victim' must be directly and personally affected by the alleged breach of a Convention right.
+• A 'victim' must be directly and personally affected by the alleged breach of a Convention right; potential and indirect victims may qualify if the risk or impact is real and immediate.

-• Standing is a preliminary requirement considered at the permission stage.
+• Standing is a preliminary requirement considered at the permission stage, but may be revisited at the substantive hearing in light of the merits.

 Key Terms and Concepts